Year Hare Affair

 Year Hare Affair (那年那兔那些事(儿) (Those stories of that rabbit that happened in those years)) is a Chinese webcomic and media franchise by Lin Chao (林超), initially under the pen name "逆光飞行" (Pinyin: Nìguāng Fēixíng, "flight against the light").
-The comic uses anthropomorphic animals as an allegory for nations and sovereign states to represent 20th century political, military and diplomatic events.
+The comic uses anthropomorphic animals as an allegory for nations and sovereign states to represent 20th and 21st century political, military, and diplomatic events.

-An animated adaptation of the series started airing on the Internet in March 2015 and a free-to-play strategy video game based on it was released on iOS and Android in July 2015.
+An animated adaptation of the series started airing in Douban in March 2015 and a free-to-play strategy video game based on it was released on iOS and Android in July 2015.

+Overview

+The series uses anthropomorphic figures to depict China's history during and after the Cold War period.
+China is represented by a white rabbit, which the series portrays as peaceful and intelligent.

+Year Hare Affair was inspired by a lengthy post on a military web forum.